bharath969/Califronia-Housing-Prices/README.md

 4. **Model Development**:
    - Built and trained a regression model using deep learning techniques with TensorFlow and Keras.
+   - Used Ensemble method to group different regressors for the better outcome
    - Evaluated the model's performance using metrics such as **Mean Absolute Error (MAE)** and **Mean Squared Error (MSE)**.
+   - Used GridSearch to predict the best model and its parameters
 5. **Predictions**:
    - Used the trained model to predict house prices for unseen data.
    - Validated the model's reliability by comparing predicted values to actual prices.